Dave Lambert (American jazz vocalist): Death

 Accounts of Lambert's death vary slightly in details.
 It is established that he was on the Connecticut Turnpike and that a flat tire was involved and that he was struck by a tractor-trailer truck driven by Floyd H. Demby in the early hours of October 3, 1966.
 The disabled vehicle was not fully off the roadway and its lights were turned off.
-In addition, an account on D. A. Pennebaker's website states that the accident was on the Merritt Parkway.
+In addition, an account on D. A. Pennebaker's website states that the accident was on the Merritt Parkway, although that highway prohibits trucks.

 Some accounts mention that Richard Hillman was killed in the same incident.
 Newspaper stories differ about whose vehicle was disabled.
 Jet magazine's account says it was a panel truck owned by Lambert.
 Jon Hendricks' telling of the story says that Lambert was a compulsive do-gooder and that he had stopped to assist another motorist.
 The newspaper follow-up stories say that Demby was not at fault and that Lambert and Hillman were in the roadway when they were struck.